 4. The history of 10 days of Dhul Hijjah:

-To truly feel the depth of the importance of these days, we need to delve into the history which stretches way back to the time of Ibrahim عليه السلام., way before Prophet Muhammad صلى الله عليه وسلم and the Sahabah.
+To truly feel the depth of the importance of these days, we need to delve into history.
+This history stretches way back to the time of Ibrahim عليه السلام.
 Ibrahim عليه السلام and his son, Ismaeel عليه السلام embodied the spirit of sacrifice which we still commemorate to this day.

-Besides this, something which was very new and fascinating for me: Moses عليه السلام fasted the first 10 days of Dhul Hijjah.
+Besides this, Moses عليه السلام fasted the first 10 days of Dhul Hijjah.
 These are the extra 10 days Allah سُبْحَانَهُ وَ تَعَالَى gave him after fasting for thirty days before.
 Which means the thirty days he fasted coincided with the days of Dhul Qa’ada.
 After this, according to most scholars, Allah سُبْحَانَهُ وَ تَعَالَى spoke to Moses

 عليه السلام directly after this and that day was what coincides with Eid-ul-Adha today.